G-jacobsson/css-responsive-design-assignment/README.md

-#### CSS Responsive excercise in th blockchain developer program @ Medieinstitutet
+#### CSS Responsive excercise in the blockchain developer program @ Medieinstitutet
-- Replicate a design with best practices CSS/SCSS and HTML with responsiveness
+- Replicate a design with best practice CSS/SCSS and HTML with responsiveness